Frico

-Frico (in original Friulian language fricò) is a dish consisting mainly of heated cheese and optionally, other ingredients, such as potatoes.
-It is the most typical culinary preparation of the historical northern Italian region of Friuli, more precisely of Carnia, and of Friulian cuisine.
+Frico is a Friulian dish consisting mainly of heated cheese and potato and optionally, other ingredients.
+It is the most typical culinary preparation of the historical region of Friuli and of Friulian cuisine.
 Originally frico was prepared in the impoverished region as a way of recycling cheese rinds.
 There are two popular versions of the dish: one soft and thick, which is usually served in slices, and the other thin and crunchy, which can be used either as a garnish or as an appetizer.
 While the soft version has a long tradition, the history of the thin version is disputed.

 The first recipes for frico date to around 1450 by Maestro Martino, cook of the camerlengo of the Aquileia patriarch.
-Frico has similarities to another Alpine dish, rösti.

 Preparation

-As many other traditional dishes, frico's preparation is quite simple.
+As with many other traditional dishes, frico's preparation is quite simple.

 Soft frico

 Soft frico is made of high-fat cheese, typically Montasio, usually with potatoes and onions or optionally with other vegetables.
 After slicing, the potatoes and onions are roasted in a large frying pan with butter or oil.
 An equal weight of shredded cheese is then added to the pan.
 The mixture is pressed down in the pan to form a thin cake.
 This is roasted on one side until the cheese melts and becomes crisp and golden.
 After careful turning, the frico is browned on the other side.

-While Montasio is the typical cheese used for frico, other cheeses such as Asiago cheese or even mixtures of cheeses might be used.

-It can be served with polenta and red wine.